A ENV 105 Introduction to Environmental Science (3)

 A ENV 106 Introduction to Environmental Science Laboratory (1)

-This course is a lab that supplements A ENV 105 - Introduction to Environmental Science, and is available for Environmental Science majors only.
+This course is a lab that supplements A ENV 105, Introduction to Environmental Science, and is available for Environmental Science majors and Climate Science majors only.
 The course, which is designed to be taken concurrently with A ENV 105, provides students an opportunity to investigate concepts covered in A ENV 105 in greater depth.
 Topics addressed will include ecosystems and biogeochemical cycles, environmental history, population dynamics, biodiversity, water resources, land use and pollution, global climate change, energy use and conservation, and environmental health and toxicology.
-Corequisite: A ENV 105.
-Open only to Environmental Science majors.
-Offered spring semester only.
+Corequisite(s): A ENV 105.
+Open only to Environmental Science and Climate Science majors.

 A ENV 221 Understanding the Earth (3)

 Provides an introduction to geology, with an emphasis on the solid Earth.
 Topics include the evolution of the solar system and the early Earth; structure of the Earth; plate tectonics and seismic processes; the chemical composition, structure, and physical properties of rock-forming minerals; formation of rocks through igneous, sedimentary, and metamorphic processes; geologic age determination and geologic time.
 The interaction between the solid Earth and other components of the Earth system will be stressed.
-Prerequisite(s): A CHM 120 or 130 or T CHM 130; or permission of instructor.
+Prerequisite(s): A CHM 115 or 120 (or T CHM 130 or T CHM 135).
+Offered Fall semester only.

 A ENV 250 Sustainable Development: Energy and Resources (3)

 Examination of energy production using non-renewable (coal, oil, natural gas, uranium) versus renewable resources (hydroelectric, solar, wind, geothermal) relative to present and future environmental and societal impacts.
 A transition to a more sustainable renewable energy infrastructure presents challenges and opportunities that will be examined in this course.
 In addition to the traditional energy resources, the course covers the sustainability of other mineral resources that may be important in this transition.
-Prerequisite(s): A CHM 120 or A CHM 130 or T CHM 130; A MAT 111 or A MAT 112 or T MAT 118; A PHY 140 or T PHY 141.
+Prerequisite(s): A CHM 115 or 120 (or T CHM 130 or T CHM 135); A MAT 111 or A MAT 112 or T MAT 118; A PHY 140 or T PHY 141.
 Offered spring semester only.

 A ENV 302 Ocean Science (3)

 An introduction to ocean science, and the role of the oceans in physical, climatic, chemical, and biological aspects of the Earth system.
 Description of the properties, dynamics, thermodynamics, and processes of oceans that contribute to the formation of ocean circulations, eddies and waves, the transport of heat and freshwater, and the regulation of weather, climate and marine ecosystems.
 Topics include interdisciplinary aspects of the oceans, such as El Nino, global warming, the carbon cycle, and energy.
 Primarily lecture format, but short presentations by students are required.
-Prerequisite(s): A ATM 210; A CHM 120 or 130 or T 130; A MAT 111 or 112 or 118; A PHY 140 or T PHY 141.
-Offered fall semester only.
+Prerequisite(s): A ATM 210; A CHM 115 or 120 (or T CHM 130 or T CHM 135); A MAT 111 or 112 or 118; A PHY 140 or T PHY 141.

 A ENV 315 (= A ATM 315) Environmental Statistics and Computation (4)